 If development on the "Watcher" continues into the future, a variety of features could be added that process many different fields of the packet data.
-If misused, an aggravated employee or system administrator, could utilize the tool in a way that is nefarious.
-For instance, if we provide a general purpose packet filtering tool within our application, the user could save packets utilizing potentially insecure protocols and inspect them later.
-Examples of this include HTTP packets not encrypted using the Secure Sockets Layer (SSL) and the telnet protocol.
-Someone with access to a local network's "Watcher", could filter for these packets and inspect the potentially insecure data.
+Assuming the system administrator is using the application responsibly, the only potential ethical ramification is the misuse of unencrypted data sent over the network.
+To ensure that only the system administrator has access to this data, there will be a login screen to ensure that only the systemin accesses the page.
 Our intention in creating the "Watcher" is to allow system administrators to see if sensitive data is potentially being exposed and allow them to take measures to stop it.
 If large amounts of unencrypted data are being sent, system administrators would be able to use the "Watcher" to discover this.
 In this way, we intentionally follow the ACM's general principle that encourages respecting privacy.
 We are providing a tool that is best suited for ethical usage which, with the addition of this functionality, could prevent sensitive data leaks.